Luis Urías Player Props: Red Sox vs. Tigers

 - Urias is hitting .162 with three doubles, a home run and nine walks.

-- In 10 of 26 games this season (38.5%), Urias has reached safely via hit, and that includes multiple hits twice.
+- This season, Urias has tallied at least one hit in 10 of 26 games (38.5%), and had multiple hits twice.

-- Urias has driven in a run in five games this year (19.2%), including one multiple-RBI game.
+- Urias has driven in a run in five games this season (19.2%), including one multiple-RBI game.

-- He has scored in seven games this season (26.9%), but has had no multi-run games.
+- He has scored a run in seven of 26 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.